A Transformative Village shaped by Community

 436

-A CONNECTED COMMUNITY
+BUILD A CONNECTED COMMUNITY

 Above all, we're building a neighborhood here residents of all backgrounds can put down roots without the seasonal scramble for housing.
 Walkable streets and public spaces tie into downtown, schools, and transit, making it easy to live here year round.

-SUSTAINABLE & RESILIENT
+MAKE IT SUSTAINABLE & RESILIENT

 After decades of living in the Valley, we understand the materials you build with will prove themselves over time.
 We have made a deliberate choice to build these apartments and homes to last a century or more, using sustainable materials that hold up in the alpine conditions and preserving the natural landscape.

-A LOCAL VISION
+COLLABORATE WITH THE LOCAL VISION

 This project isn't possible without input and dialogue from as many people as possible.
 Our goal is for West Thorn to feel like a collaborative community effort that provides high quality, accessible housing across a range of income levels, and that's built to sustain the Valley's community for generations to come.